wix/greyhound/README.md

 ##### RecordConsumer

-Start a consumer by providing a Consumer Group ID, a set of topics to subscribe to and the [RecordHandler](#record-handler) to execute custom code upon new individual records.<br>
+Start a consumer by providing a Consumer Group ID, a set of topics to subscribe to (or a pattern), and the [RecordHandler](#record-handler) to execute custom code upon new individual records.<br>
 Ordering in Kafka is only guaranteed within a single partition, so Greyhound will parallelize execution by devoting a single fiber for each partition.
 It will also automatically